-Exchanges are contractual agreements for the movements of natural gas liquids ("NGLs") and certain petrochemical products between parties to satisfy timing and logistical needs of the parties.
+Exchanges are contractual agreements for the movements of NGLs and certain petrochemical products between parties to satisfy timing and logistical needs of the parties.
 Net exchange volumes borrowed from us under such agreements are valued at market-based prices and included in accounts receivable.
 Net exchange volumes loaned to us under such agreements are valued at market-based prices and accrued as a liability in accrued product payables.